 During this lab, students will learn the 170-year history of blueprints.
 We will discover why architects used this technique to reproduce building plans and how the same process can be used to create botanical art today.
 Students will get to create their own art to take home, using a process called cyano-typing.

 Architecture Math Mayhem | Grades 4-7

-During this math-focused lab, students will learn the architectural principles involved in designing their own site plans.
-They will explore the mathematical concepts of scale and how to calculate the area of a building.
+During this math-focused lab, students will learn how to measure with accuracy, and why architects need to know perimeter and area.
+They will practice the skills they learned by measuring a real building and trying to recreate the plan.
 Students will then play a game to practice the mathematical concepts they have learned.

 FIELD TRIP FAQ

 Please start the field trip booking process by filling out our online Field Trip Request Form